 The City of Lights has a wealth of superb shops that rival the calibre of those found in any other global capital.
 From luxurious flagships to independent boutiques, the best shops as chosen by Parisians give you the rewarding retail experiences.
 Lighting stores are no exception.
-For that reason, if you want to spruce up your home in 2016, look no further than the best independent design shops Paris has to offer.
+For that reason, if you want to spruce up your home decor in 2016, look no further than the best independent interior design shops Paris has to offer.
 These are the best lighting stores in Paris.

 Sentou.
-Sentou, a trend-setter in matters of design and lifestyle furnishings, creates and distributes designer furniture collections, light fixtures, textiles, tableware and decorative objects, to a highly discerning French and international customers in its three Parisian boutiques and professional showroom.
-Sentou’s sophisticated products marry modernity with poetry, and include distinctive creations.
+Sentou, a trend-setter in matters of design and lifestyle furnishings, creates and distributes designer furniture collections, light fixtures, textiles, tableware and decorative objects, to highly discerning French and international customers in its three Parisian boutiques and professional showroom.
+Sentou’s sophisticated products marry modernity with poetry and include distinctive creations.

 Epi Luminaires.
 A lighting store is not the kind of shops that are most common in Paris.
-Yet this place attracts the attention of passers by its products of classic and original.
+Yet this place attracts the attention of passers-by its products of classic and original.
 It is very pleasant to walk to look nice decor ideas.
 Epi Luminaires has lighting for outdoors, traditional and current in styles, functions, sizes, genders.

 Novaluce.
 Located in the heart of Paris, at the rue du Faubourg Saint Honoré, it is the reference showroom dedicated to contemporary lighting.
 Open to professionals and individuals Novaluce covers 280 m2 and is one of the greatest Parisian spaces dedicated to lighting.